 Overall my body is super tight.
 I have been doing Yoga for a few months now, and though I have noticed improvements, I have a very, very long way to go on this lifetime journey.
 I believe that adding Yoga to my life will continue to be transformative and I can’t wait to see the future changes and improvements that are to come.

 Oh, I forgot to mention, as an added benefit, I am losing weight and my body composition is changing in a positive way since adding Yoga.
 People seem to think that because Yoga is slow, that it is an easy format.
 That couldn’t be further from the truth.
 You recruit muscles you didn’t even know you had and use them in different ways than you ever have.
 This has the benefit of stretching but also strengthening.
 In my case, it is also aiding my weight loss and body transformation goals.
 That’s always a plus!
-Also, I am so tight and far gone, that pretty much every single pose that we do benefits me.
+Also, I am so tight and far from where I want to be, that pretty much every single pose that we do benefits me.
 Others may make it look effortless, but for me, all of it is a challenge.
 That’s good because it can only mean one thing, up is the only way to go!

 Leave a Reply